Fall 2018 Penn State Course in College Teaching

 This highly successful 8-week course combines the best elements of a collaborative learning environment with those of a seminar on pedagogy.
 Discussion of the current literature on teaching and learning, as well as facilitation by instructors from the Schreyer Institute's experienced faculty, help prepare participants to design and implement both practical and reflective instructional activities.
 The impact of the course is evident in the number of participants who intend to implement new teaching practices as a result of taking the course.

-Spring 2016 marks a new approach to CCT course experiences and assignments.
-For the required assignments, participants will lead 3 short "micro-teaches" in which they teach an introductory concept from their disciplines to their fellow CCT participants.
-Each micro-teach will center on a different set of principles and skills.
-Feedback from Institute consultants and CCT peers will follow each micro-teach.
+Required assignments may include participants leading two, short "micro-teaches" in which they teach an introductory concept from their disciplines to their fellow CCT participants.
+Each micro-teach centers on a different set of principles and skills.
+Feedback from Institute consultants and CCT peers follows each micro-teach.
+Participants may also be asked to conduct a classroom observation and interview an instructor to discuss that person's pedagogical strategies.

 All CCT participants are invited to schedule one-on-one consultations on teaching philosophy statements or syllabus design.
-We recognize that, for some students, these are important topics of immediate relevance.
-Our consultants will work with graduate students one-on-one to address other teaching topics of interest to them.
+We recognize that, for some participants, these are important topics of immediate relevance.
+Our consultants will work with participants one-on-one to address other teaching topics of interest to them.

 Upon successfully completing the course, participants should be able to: